 Using the same situation, let’s say the hitter got the barrel square to center field at contact.
 The initial trajectory of the ball heads towards center field.
 But as the ball ascends, it changes trajectory and starts to slice towards right field.
 This isn’t an issue with getting the barrel delivered.
 It’s a path problem: How the bat is moving negatively impacts ball flight off the bat.

 These two observations create a simple, but effective framework when navigating path issues.
-If the direction is off, the barrel needs to get square.
+If general contact or direction are off, the barrel needs to get square.
 If the flight and trajectory are off, the barrel needs to move differently.

 If the barrel isn’t getting square, below are some potential reasons why: